 To book an appointment, click here.

 "The mind is like a house: it has a structure, it is decorated in particular ways and it is populated by different figures.
-My approach aims to reveal, explore and repair outdated internal structures, kind of like a renovation"
+My approach aims to identify, explore and repair outdated internal structures, kind of like a renovation"

 Areas of Focus